johanrd/proposal-intl-energy-units/README.md

 ## Why Not Watt-Hour?

-While `watt-hour` would be useful for smaller energy quantities (battery capacity, device consumption), it is **not defined as an explicit unit in CLDR** ([unit.xml](https://github.com/unicode-org/cldr/blob/main/common/validity/unit.xml)).
+While `watt-hour` would be useful for smaller energy quantities (battery capacity, device consumption) and to add custom formatters to scale to other prefixes (e.g., MWh), it is **not defined as an explicit unit in CLDR** ([unit.xml](https://github.com/unicode-org/cldr/blob/main/common/validity/unit.xml)).

 ### Current State